 Battle of the rats – Battalla de las ratas, El Puig, Battle of the rats

 Banned in 2012 due to animal rights intervention, this festival is not for animal lovers or Musophobes (not fear of Muslims, rather a fear of rodents).
 Bam!
 Expect to get a dead rat to the face at any moment.
 This festival evolved completely by accident, as the small town of El Puig was celebrating the festival of San Pedro, a festival with a history of several hundred years.
-During the celebration piñatas or cucañas (as they are known locally) were filled with fruits and nuts and beaten with sticks by the locals until they delicious innards burst out onto the street for children and adults alike to enjoy.
+During the celebration piñatas or cucañas (as they are known locally) were filled with fruits and nuts and beaten with sticks by the locals until their delicious innards burst out onto the street for children and adults alike to enjoy.
 One year, around 200 years ago (that’s 40 rat years), after a particularly hot summer the rat population had swollen.
 The rats attracted by the sweet-smelling fruit and nuts nibbled their way inside, feasted and fell into a full-bellied slumber.
 The next day, they were rudely awoken by the villagers battering them with a stick.
 When the delicious treats fell to the floor along with a dead rat, a mixture of disgust and curiosity enraptured the crowd, one villager grabbed a rat corpse, launched it into the air, it spun hypnotically, descending in slow motion into the face of an unsuspecting villager.
 There was a pause, a moment of reflection, then villagers began grabbing rat corpses and launching them at each other.
 And so, the battle of the rats was born.
 Every year the ritual is repeated, despite the ban, the locals insist it is an integral part of an old festival and must be honoured.

 Mad max and pagans, Joaldunak, Zubieta and Ituren